Dosa recipe (step by step) – Recipes Plaza

 dosa preparation:

-2. Add 2-3 drops of oil on the pan, and rub the oil with the help of a Tissue paper or wet cloth.
+2. Add 2-3 drops of oil to the pan, and rub the oil with the help of a Tissue paper or wet cloth.

 3. Add a spoonful of batter and spread it in circles in one direction.
 (Spread it as thin as required)

-7. finally, masala dosa recipe is ready to serve with coconut chutney and sambar.
+7. finally, the recipe is ready to serve with coconut chutney and sambar.

 Serving Suggestions

 You can serve crispy dosas with any type of chutney.
-While coconut chutney for dosa is very popular you can also serve with tomato chutney, pudina chutney.
-You can also serve dosa with idli sambar, veg kurma potato masala, sagu, paneer ghee roast, peanut chutney, idli podi.
+While coconut chutney for dosa is very popular you can also serve with tomato chutney or pudina chutney.
+You can also serve dosa with idli sambar, veg kurma potato masala, sagu, paneer ghee roast, peanut chutney, and idli podi.

-• Please note that rice requires less water compared to urad dal while grinding them into a batter.
+• Please note that rice requires less water compared to urad dal while grinding it into a batter.

-• Number of hours required to ferment the batter depends on the weather condition.
+• Many hours required to ferment the batter depends on the weather conditions.
 In summer, batter is fermented within 6-8 hours but in winter it takes up to 12-14 hours.

-• Make sure that batter is not heated up while grinding; this is required to make sure that it ferments properly.
-Grind the rice and dal in batches to prevent batter from heating up if you are making batter in large quantity.
+• Make sure that the batter is not heated up while grinding; this is required to make sure that it ferments properly.
+Grind the rice and dal in batches to prevent the batter from heating up if you are making the batter in large quantities.

-• Chana dal is added to give dosa a golden color.
+• Chana dal is added to give the dosa a golden color.

 • To prevent dosas from sticking to the pan,